-The Federal Government mandates that students must maintain Satisfactory Academic Progress toward the completion of their degrees within a reasonable period of time in order to be eligible for Title IV financial aid programs including Pell, SEOG, Federal Direct Loans, Federal Work Study and State Grants.
+The Federal Government mandates that students must maintain Satisfactory Academic Progress toward the completion of their degrees within a reasonable period of time in order to be eligible for Title IV financial aid programs including Pell, SEOG, Federal Direct Loans, State Grants, and Federal Work Study.

 SATISFACTORY ACADEMIC PROGRESS (SAP) IS DEFINED AS:

 - Earning (passing) a required number of credit hours (67% of all hours attempted) and

 - Achieving and maintaining a required grade point average

 - Total attempted credit hours must not exceed 150% of the published length of the students' degree program.

 - Students may receive financial aid for a repeated course only once, regardless of the grade earned on the first attempt.
 Repeated courses will be counted as part of the total number of attempted units.

 - Federal Pell Grant is limited to a total of 12 full-time semesters to complete a bachelor's degree.

 - Students are evaluated at the close of each semester.